Asylum and migration in the EU: facts and figures

 Irregular border crossings into the EU

 In 2015 and 2016, at the peak of the migration crisis, more than 2.3 million irregular crossings were detected.
-The total number of illegal crossings at the EU’s external border in 2023 was 380,000 - a 17% increase from the previous year and the highest level since 2016.
-The number of detected crossings increased on all the irregular migration routes.
+The total number of illegal crossings at the EU’s external borders in 2024 was just over 239,000 - a 38% drop from the previous year.
+This is the lowest level since 2021, when migration was still affected by the COVID pandemic.

 EU funding for migration